Healthy Homes Assessment Tutira

 What We Do

-As building inspectors, we are experts in all aspects that come with professional house inspections.
-We are there to ensure that you make the correct choice when it comes to buying your next home.
+As building inspectors we are experts in all aspects involved in expert house Inspections.
+We are there to ensure you make the right choice when it comes to buying your next home.

-We are serious about your investment We will conduct detailed inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the exciting aspects of purchasing or owning your own home.
+We consider your investment to be a serious one and conduct comprehensive inspections so you won’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the fun aspects of purchasing or owning the house.

-We offer a wide range of services to make sure you are fully aware of the state of any property you might be thinking of buying or selling in addition to other services.
+We specialise in a range of solutions to make sure that you are fully informed of the condition of any property that you might be looking to purchase or sell along with other services.

-We not only cooperate with you, we also work with big clients like the local authorities, banks and insurance firms.
-Evidently they appreciate the reassurance provided, by the data contained provided in our building inspection reports.
+Not only do we cooperate with you, we also work with some big clients like local councils, banks, and insurance companies.
+They clearly are pleased with our peace of mind provided, because of the information contained in our building inspection reports.

-We have a systematic method of conducting your home inspection and the most up-to-date software technology including digital photos imbedded into the reports, you can actually see any issues that may be found.
-Thanks to our detailed report, it’s no wonder that we get so many clients recommending our service to family members and acquaintances.
+Our systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into your Report, you are able to actually see any issues that may be discovered.
+Because of our detailed reporting it is no wonder we get so many clients recommending our services to their family and friends.

 Get in Touch - Get Peace of Mind